-3 hours--Prereq.: Admission to Teacher Education.
-Focuses on developing appropriate experiences in science and social studies for young children.
-Emphasizes active learning, developmentally appropriate practice, and constructivist philosophy in teaching.
+Prereq.: Admission to Teacher Education.
+Focuses on developing appropriate experiences in science and social studies for young childrenthat inspire inquiry and engagement.
+Emphasizes practices and strategies that are developmentally appropriate, culturally relevant, and allow for a variety of experiences based on individual needs and ability.